nightroman/SplitPipeline/README.md

 **Step 4:**

-Try these commands with the same processing block emulating latent jobs:
+Try these three commands performing the same job simulating long but not processor consuming operations of each item:

     1..10 | . {process{$_; sleep 1}}
     1..10 | Split-Pipeline {process{$_; sleep 1}}